top of page

 To keep up to date with our community planning and co-production activity sign up for SLCVO monthly Third Sector Bulletin here or follow our Facebook page.

-If you would like more information about community planning and co-production processes email SLCVO's Chief Officer Jo.Ford@slcvo.org.uk.
+If you would like more information about community planning and co-production processes email SLCVO's Chief Officer, Jo-Anne Ford Jo.Ford@slcvo.org.uk.
 Alternatively book an appointment for us to contact you here.

 health and socila care planning.png